tmweigand/PMMoTo/README.md

 ## Usage

-### Running a Drainage Simulation

-Example: Morphological drainage in an inkbottle geometry
+### Example: Morphological Drainage in an Inkbottle Geometry

 ```bash
 mpirun -np 8 python examples/drainage_inkbottle.py
 ```

-- Output images and data will be saved in the `examples/` or `data_out/` directories.
+- Output images and data are saved in `examples/` or `data_out/`.
 - Results can be visualized with ParaView or other VTK-compatible tools.

 ### Custom Porous Media

-You can use or implement your own porous media generator and pass it to the simulation driver.
-See `examples/drainage_inkbottle.py` for details.
+You can generate custom porous media using built-in generators (random, spheres, atoms) or your own.
+See `examples/drainage_inkbottle.py` and the `domain_generation` module for details.

 ---